zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 Currently, a large chunk of slowness you may notice comes from parsing and compiling code.
-Luckily, Perl 6 automagically pre-compiles modules, as can be seen here:
+Luckily, Perl 6 automagically pre-compiles modules, as can be seen here, with a large Foo.pm6 module I'm including:

     $ perl6 -I. -MFoo --stagestats -e ''
     Stage start      :   0.000